Auriel3003/helios/src/content/blog/Open-Source-and-IoT.md

 - **Agriculture**: Open-source platforms have also had an impact on agriculture.
 For example, the NodeMCU platform has been used to develop precision farming systems, remote monitoring and control systems for greenhouses, and livestock monitoring systems.
 These solutions have helped farmers improve their crop yields and animal welfare.
 - **Healthcare**: Open-source platforms have made it easier to develop IoT solutions for healthcare.
 For example, the Raspberry Pi platform has been used to develop remote patient monitoring systems, wearable health monitoring devices, and smart medication dispensers.
 These solutions have helped healthcare providers improve patient outcomes and reduce healthcare costs.

-In summary, open-source platforms have had a significant impact on IoT technology and applications.
-They have made it easier for individuals and businesses to access and develop IoT solutions, encouraged collaboration and innovation among developers, and led to the development of several use cases in industries such as smart home, industrial IoT, agriculture, and healthcare.

 ## Various open-source platforms and application boards that are available for IoT development: